DerevidoInc77/DerevidoInc77/README.md

-Hello, my name is Cal Farrell Woods and I am
+Hello, my name is Cal Farrell Woods, I am
 21 years old and I live in Drogheda, Ireland.
 I went to PLC college in Drogheda, County
 Louth, Ireland for two years where I received